Chicago, United States

 Hotel check-in: Zero issues.
 Chicago hotels — from hostels to five-stars — are thoroughly accustomed to same-sex couples and LGBTQ+ guests.
 Illinois anti-discrimination law covers public accommodations explicitly, and the city enforces it.
 You won't get awkward questions, hesitation, or misgendering at any reputable property.
 If you do, the Commission on Human Relations is a real recourse.

 Taxis and rideshare: No concerns.
 Chicago's rideshare drivers come from every background imaginable and are overwhelmingly professional.
 Uber and Lyft operate city-wide; CTA trains and buses are safe and well-used by the LGBTQ+ community.
-The El is comfortable for visibly queer travelers at all hours on major lines, though I'd recommend rideshare over late-night trains if you're in less-central areas past 1 a.m.
+The El is comfortable for visibly travelers at all hours on major lines, though I'd recommend rideshare over late-night trains if you're in less-central areas past 1 a.m.

 Beaches and public spaces: The lakefront is Chicago's great equalizer.
 Montrose Beach and Hollywood Beach (near Andersonville) both draw significant LGBTQ+ crowds in summer and are completely comfortable spaces.
 Millennium Park, Grant Park, Lincoln Park — all very safe, heavily trafficked, and welcoming.
 No issues.